TeYuanLiu/teyuanliu.github.io/content/blog/go.md

 ### Array

-A Go array is a contiguous chunk of memory that has a fixed size.
+A Go array is a contiguous chunk of memory that has a fixed length, so the length is part of its type.

 If the compiler thinks that an array is only accessed within a specific scope and its memory consumption is small (less than 64KB), it is stored on the stack and freed once out-of-scope.